159 Pounds In Kilos

 Q: Is it better to be measured in pounds or kilograms?

 A: Kilograms are the internationally accepted standard unit of mass, making them preferable for scientific accuracy and global comparisons.
-However, pounds remain commonly used in some countries, so understanding both systems is beneficial.
+That said, pounds remain commonly used in some countries, so understanding both systems is beneficial.

 Q: How accurate is the conversion of 159 pounds to kilograms?